-Presidential dogs have long been making headlines.
-Thanks to his famous speech, Richard Nixon’s Cocker Spaniel Checkers may enjoy the highest name recognition, but other First Dogs—and their owners—have their own claim to fame:
+Presidents’ dogs have long been making headlines.
+Thanks to his famous speech, Richard Nixon’s Cocker Spaniel, Checkers may enjoy the highest name recognition, but other First Dogs—and their owners—have their own claims to fame:

 - Most dogs owned: Calvin Coolidge had at least 12.

-Here are the givens: The president of the United States needs a dog who is confident, friendly and calm with people and children of all ages, comfortable in a busy, near frenetic household, and able to adapt easily to change.
+Here are the givens: Any President of the United States needs a dog who is confident, friendly, and calm with people and children of all ages, comfortable in a busy, near frenetic household, and able to adapt easily to change.

-And getting a Lab, or Lab Mix, isn’t a bad political tactic either: For the umpteenth year running (17 to be precise) he continues to be the country’s most popular dog, according to the American Kennel Club.
+And getting a Lab, or Lab Mix, isn’t a bad political tactic either.
+For a whopping 27 consecutive years, the Lab continues to be the country’s most popular dog, according to the American Kennel Club.

-Whether purebred or mutt, dogs have been humanizing their presidential owners for centuries; no matter who enters the White House next, having a dog will no doubt make him or her seem more like the rest of us.
+Whether purebred or mutt, dogs have been humanizing their presidential owners for ages.
+No matter who enters the White House next, having a dog will no doubt make him or her seem more like the rest of us.
 Or as Harry S. Truman famously said, “If you want a friend in Washington, get a dog.”